 Can you be happy without a relationship or friends?
-The simple answer is that friends, social relationships or a partner are a really good way to add happiness to your life.
+The simple answer is that friends, social relationships, or a partner are a great way to add happiness to your life.
 But if you're missing the basic fundamentals of happiness, like self-esteem, confidence, and independence, then having friends won't magically solve your problems.

 This article covers how you can still be happy even when you don't have friends or a relationship.
 I've included lots of examples and actionable tips that you can use today in order to become happier.

 In order to better understand, I'd like to use a small example.
 Can you be happy without money?
-This question is very similar to the question of this article.
+Or can money buy you happiness?

 The same goes for relationships and friends.
 Having friends will not solve your fundamental issues.

 In order to be happy, there are more fundamental aspects that you need to have in order.
 What are these aspects of happiness that are so important?